Skip to main content

 Current Project

-The project goal is to research and develop an autonomous robotic mechanism that analyzes and attaches onto objects in low earth orbit to perform in-space assembly and manufacturing (ISAM) operations.
+The project goal is to research and develop an autonomous robotic mechanism that analyzes and attaches onto objects in low earth orbit to perform In-Space Servicing Assembly and Manufacturing (ISAM) operations.
 ISAM is an emerging field within industry that ensures sustainable, versatile and innovative scientific advancement in space while allowing students to gain hands-on experience in R&D work.
 The team is currently focused on developing a robotic inch-worm arm with an attachment mechanism that will interact with a wide variety of objects.
-After attachment, the arm can perform multiple processes to deal with the target such as manufacturing.
+After attachment, the arm can perform multiple processes to deal with the target such as pick-and-place or manufacturing operations.

 Subteams